How to Set Environment Variables in Windows 10

 - After highlighting PATH variable from “System Variables” click the Edit button.

-- You can add or modify the path lines with the paths you want your computer to access.
+- You can add or modify the path lines with the directories you want your computer to look in for executable files.

 - You will find that each different directory is separated with a semicolon, for example:-

-- There are also other options of variables too to highlight rather than PATH in the “System Variables” section if you want to look by clicking Edit.
+- There are other environment variables “System Variables” section which you can examine by clicking Edit.

-There are different kinds of Environmental variables, which include- PATH, HOME and USER PROFILE, HOME and APP DATA, TERM, PS1, MAIL and TEMP etc. These variables are very useful and can be used in two ways – for scripts and on the command line.
+There are different environment variables, such as PATH, HOME and USER PROFILE, HOME and APP DATA, TERM, PS1, MAIL and TEMP etc. These variables are very useful and can be used in scripts as well as on the command line.
+For more information about using the command line, check out this TechJunkie tutorial.